Milyli/RelativityScriptRunner/Milyli.ScriptRunner.Services.Interfaces/README.md

 The Script Manager is used to Query for scripts in the Relativity Script Library.

-#### Get a single script (IScriptManager.GetScriptAsync)
+#### Get a single script (`IScriptManager.GetScriptAsync`)

-This gets a single Workspace Level Script and a list of associated Milyli.ScriptRunner Script Run Jobs.
+Gets a single Workspace Level Script and a list of associated Script Run Jobs.

 ```
 POST https://localhost/Relativity.REST/api/Milyli.ScriptRunner/API/V1/Script/ReadSingle